qctr/test_laravel_angular/readme.md

 php artisan migrate

+After the migration, the login data are: test@test.ch / test

 ## Problem

 If there is not working, it is because the vendor is not commited.
 So you have to created a new project with following command: composer create-project laravel/laravel test_laravel_angular